Jlee142001/resume/README.md

 ---
 ## Summary

 Electrical Engineering graduate with experience in embedded systems, microcontroller development (STM32, Raspberry Pi), and vehicle communication protocols (CAN, LIN).
 Skilled in C/C++ and Python for system development, testing, and debugging.
 Hands-on experience with hardware interfaces (SPI, I2C, UART) and engineering tools including MATLAB/Simulink, oscilloscopes, and logic analyzers.
 Internship experience at FANUC America Corporation and Walbridge supporting software tools and engineering operations.
-Seeking an entry-level Embedded, Controls Engineer, Firmware Engineer role.
+Seeking an entry-level Embedded engineer, Controls Engineer, or Firmware Engineer role.

 ---
 ## Skills